zimmermann-kogadeeva-group/PlottingOnGenome/README.md

 Reverse = "Organism_Colonynr_xx_R"   ⟹   Example = ">B.uniformis_15_pZE21_R"

 You can enter any additional information in "xx".
-But, sequences MUST end with either "_F" for forward reads or "_R" for reverse reads.
+But, sequences MUST end with either "_F" for forward reads or "_R" for reverse reads and MUST NOT include spaces.

 ## BLASTing of seq_file
 You need to have BLAST installed on the device you're running the pipeline on.
 The database created from the downloaded genome will be used for BLASTing of your sequences.